-This form of business association enjoys a great degree of internal flexibility in terms of management and control that makes it attractive to closely held enterprises.
-This flexibility leaves the stockholders free to develop their organizational structure and to some extent their own management rules and principles.
+INTRODUCTION - This form of business association enjoys a great degree of internal flexibility in terms of management and control that makes it attractive to closely held enterprises.
+The stockholders are free to develop their organizational structure and to some extent their own management rules and principles.